nathmota/funda-analysis/README.md

 ![Report preview](docs/figures/report_preview.png)

 This project consisted of **collecting**, **processing** and **analyzing** data of the Dutch real estate market, based on property listings available on [Funda](https://www.funda.nl/) website.
-The ETL pipeline carried out within it made use of Apache Airflow for orchestrating the Python scripts that ran its main tasks and the Power BI application for the data analysis.
+The ETL pipeline carried out within it made use of Apache Airflow for orchestrating the Python scripts that run its main tasks and the Power BI application for the data analysis.
+However, it's possible to run the Python scripts directly as well, if you don't want to use Apache Airflow.
+Just skip the 3rd, 4th, and 5th steps.

 - Project Workflow
     - Automated Extraction and Cleaning Pipeline using Apache Airflow (DAG) running 3 tasks: